-Despite the progress achieved in increasing the production and use of some ecosystem services, levels of poverty remain high, inequities are growing, and many people still do not have a sufficient supply of or access to ecosystem services (C5).
+Despite the progress achieved in increasing the production and use of some ecosystem services, levels of poverty remain high, inequities are growing, and many people still do not have a sufficient supply of ecosystem services.
+(C5)

-- In 2001, some 1.1 billion people survived on less than \$1 per day of income, most of them (roughly 70%) in rural areas where they are highly dependent on agriculture, grazing, and hunting for subsistence (R19.2.1). - Inequality in income and other measures of human well-being has increased over the past decade (C5.ES).
-A child born in sub-Saharan Africa is 20 times more likely to die before age five than a child born in an industrial country, and this ratio is higher than it was a decade ago.
-During the 1980s, only four countries experienced declines in their rankings in the Human Development Index (an aggregate measure of economic well-being, health, and education); during the 1990s, 21 countries showed declines, and 14 of them were in sub-Saharan Africa. - Despite the growth in per capita food production in the past four decades, an estimated 852 million people were undernourished in 2000-03, up 37 million from 1997-99.
-Of these, nearly 95% live in developing countries (C8.ES).
-South Asia and sub-Saharan Africa, the regions with the largest numbers of undernourished people, are also the regions where growth in per capita food production has been the slowest.
-Most notably, per capita food production has declined in sub-Saharan Africa (C28.5.1). - Some 1.1 billion people still lack access to improved water supply and more than 2.6 billion have no access to improved sanitation.
+- Over one billion people (1.1 billion in 2001) survive on less than \$1 per day of income, most of them (roughly 70%) in rural areas where they are highly dependent on agriculture, grazing, and hunting for subsistence (R19.2.1) - Inequality in income and other measures of human well-being has increased over the past decade (C5-SDM).
+A child born in sub-Saharan Africa is 20 times more likely to die before age 5 than a child born in an OECD country, and this ratio is higher than it was a decade ago.
+During the 1980s only four countries experienced declines in their Human Development Index (an aggregate measure of economic well-being, health and education) while during the 1990s, 21 countries experienced declines, 14 of which were in sub-Saharan Africa. - Despite the growth in per capita food production in the past four decades, an estimated 856 million people were undernourished in 2000-2003, up 32 million from the period 1995-1997.
+Of these, nearly 95 percent live in developing countries (C8.ES).
+South Asia and Sub-Saharan Africa, the regions with the largest numbers of undernourished people, are also the regions where growth in per capita food production has been the slowest.
+Most notably, per capita food production has declined in sub-Saharan Africa (C28.5.1). - 1.1 billion people still lack access to improved water supply and more than 2.6 billion lack access to improved sanitation.
+(See Box 3.1.)
 Water scarcity affects roughly 1-2 billion people worldwide.
-Since 1960, the ratio of water use to accessible supply has grown by 20% per decade (C7.ES, C7.2.3).
+Since 1960, the ratio of water use to accessible supply has grown by 20 percent per decade (C7.ES, C7.2.3).

-The degradation of ecosystem services is harming many of the world's poorest people and is sometimes the principal factor causing poverty.
-This is not to say that ecosystem changes such as increased food production have not also helped to lift hundreds of millions of people out of poverty.
-But these changes have harmed many other communities, and their plight has been largely overlooked.
-Examples of these impacts include:
+The degradation of ecosystem services is harming many of the world's poorest people, and is sometimes the principle factor causing poverty.
+This is not to say that ecosystem changes such as increased food production have not also helped to lift hundreds of millions of people out of poverty, but these changes have harmed many other communities and their plight has been largely overlooked.
+Examples of these impacts